 Ways to lower your Cholesterol

-High cholesterol is a risk for coronary and heart diseases.
-What many people do not know is that not all cholesterol enters our body via food.
+High cholesterol is a risk for contracting cardiovascular diseases.
+What many people do not know is that not all cholesterol enters our body through food.
 It is also produced by the liver.
 It is an important building block for cells and hormones.
-In the ideal case, the body has just enough in order to be able to function properly.
-If there is too much in the blood, we speak of high cholesterol, which entails quite a lot of risks.
-In this article, you will find a few tips to lower your cholesterol.
+In the ideal case, the body has just enough to function properly.
+If there is too much of it in the blood, we speak of high cholesterol, which gives rise to all kinds of risks.
+This article has a few tips to lower your cholesterol.

 Lower your cholesterol

-Lowering it does not always have to happen with drugs.
+Lowering your cholesterol does not always require medication.
 There are also a number of things you can do yourself.
-The most important advice is adhering to a healthy lifestyle.
-This means that you have a healthy diet, enough exercise and do not smoke.
-Overweight and especially abdominal fat is an important cause of a too high cholesterol.
+The most important advice is living a healthy lifestyle.
+This means that you keep a healthy diet, do enough exercise and do not smoke.
+Overweight and especially abdominal fat is an important cause of too high cholesterol.

-A part of the cholesterol we get from food.
-By eating healthy, you can restrict this intake.
-Eat less saturated fat, eat 2 ounces of vegetables and two servings of fruit every day and always choose whole grain products.
-In addition, eat fish twice a week, one of which should be oily fish.
+Part of the cholesterol we take in through food.
+You can limit this by eating a healthy diet.
+Healthy diet: less saturated fat, two ounces of vegetables and two pieces of fruit every day and wholemeal products only.
+In addition, fish twice a week, of which one should be fatty fish.

-Although you might not expect it, alcohol has a positive effect on levels, provided you use it sparingly.
-If you drink more than one glass of alcohol per day, the positive effect is gone.
+Although you might not expect it, alcohol has a positive effect on cholesterol levels, provided you consume it in moderation.
+If you drink more than one glass of alcohol per day, the positive effect is lost.

+Foods with plant sterols can also lower your cholesterol.
 Also, foods with plant sterols can reduce your cholesterol.
-Plant sterols are fatty substances that are very similar to it and are found in vegetable oils, nuts and grains.
-Plant sterols ensure that the intestines absorb less from food.
-Instead, it is discharged via the stools.
-This reduces it in your blood.
-It is important that you get enough plant sterols.
-Recommended is about 1.5 to 2.4 grams per day.
+These are fatty substances that are very similar to cholesterol and are found in vegetable oils, nuts and cereals, among other things.
+Plant sterols ensure that the intestines absorb less cholesterol from food.
+Instead, it is discharged through the stool.
+This lowers the cholesterol level in your blood.
+It is important, though, that you get enough plant sterols.
+The recommended amount is about 1.5 to 2.4 grams per day.

 There are two kinds of cholesterol: HDL and LDL.
-HDL is the good cholesterol and LDL is labelled as “bad” type that you have to reduce as much as possible.
-It is known that smoking decreases the HDL cholesterol.
-By stopping the good type increases again, causing the bad ( LDL) cholesterol to decrease.
+HDL is the good cholesterol and LDL is labelled as the 'bad' type which you should try and lower as much as possible.
+It is known that smoking lowers HDL cholesterol.
+Stopping smoking increases the good (HDL) cholesterol and lowers the bad (LDL) cholesterol.